yanivnizan/knowledge-base/src/documents/docs/platforms/cocos2dx/Profile_MainClasses.html.md

 This is the main class that controls the entire SOOMLA Profile module.
 Use this class to perform various social and authentication operations on users.
 The Profile module will work with the social and authentication plugins of the integrated social provider (FB, G+, Twitter, etc..).

 <div class="info-box">Most of the functions in this class call relevant functions from the social provider's SDK, and do NOT return a value, but rather fire appropriate events that contain the return values.
-To read more about the different events and event handling, click [here](/docs/platforms/cocos2dx/Profile_Events).</div>
+Read more about [Event Handling](/docs/platforms/cocos2dx/Profile_Events).</div>

 <br>
 The diagram below depicts the flow that takes place when a `CCSoomlaProfile` function is called.
 In the diagram, the example function shown is `login`, but this principle holds for all functions.